dat-ecosystem/dat/README.md

 We have Dat installed, now let's use it!
 In this quick demo we will download our documentation files using Dat.

 You tell Dat what files to download by giving it a Dat link.
-Dat links are 64 character strings, for example 395e3467bb5b2fa083ee8a4a17a706c5574b740b5e1be6efd65754d4ab7328c2.
+Dat links are 64 character strings, for example `395e3467bb5b2fa083ee8a4a17a706c5574b740b5e1be6efd65754d4ab7328c2`.

-Along with the link, you need to tell Dat what directory to download the files to.
+Along with the link, you tell Dat where to download the files.
 All together, you can download files by typing `dat <dat-link> <download-directory>`.

 For this example, we are going to download the Dat documentation files.
 In your console, run: